osivaz61/MDDAd-Net/README.md

 Better models on the DR segmentation problem will be released. -> OK (shuntedSeg.py) <br>
 The final code will be released. <br>

+The results in the .out files are based on the coefficients in the .py files.
+The coefficients should be adjusted for these files that use the shuntedSeg model.
+They are arbitrary (they are for mambaVisionSeg).

 ## Acknowledgements

 This project is based on or inspired by the following repositories: